knadh/listmonk/README.md

 listmonk is free, open source software licensed under AGPLv3.
 There are a few of essential features such as user auth/management and bounce tracking that are currently missing.
 Contributions are welcome.

 The backend is written in Go and the frontend is in React with Ant Design for UI.
 See [developer setup](https://github.com/knadh/listmonk/wiki/Developer-setup) to get started.

+## License

+listmonk is licensed under the AGPL v3 license.